BitcoinDesign/Guide/guide/savings-wallet/miniscript-wallet-simple.md

       caption: The wallet home screen shows a notification that the recover path is active.
     - file: path-reset/path-reset-path-overview-before
       alt:
+      caption: The recovery path screen shows how much of the funds can be spent under the recovery path with 1 signature.
+    - file: path-reset/path-reset-path-details-before
+      alt:
-      caption: It is clearly indicated which UTXOs are unlocked and which are still locked.
+      caption: The advanced options screen shows which UTXOs are unlocked and which are still locked.
     - file: path-reset/path-reset-transaction-review
       alt:
       caption: The application tells the user how the recovery path reset works.
 In the background, UTXOs will be consolidated.